NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

         }
     })

-These requests contains Loan Plan Id in the url.
-No json objects in the request body.
+This request has Loan Plan Id as a parameter in the url, but no json object in the request body.

 **Save Loan Plan**